clinthoward/clinthoward.github.io/about.md

 Order: 3
 ---

 I am a quantitative portfolio manager with a focus on systematic equity strategies.
-I received my PhD from the University of Technology Sydney that I completed part-time whilst working full-time (I don't recommend this if you enjoy any semblance of life), where I focused on machine learning techniques in finance and the index effect.
+I received my PhD from the University of Technology Sydney that I completed part time whilst working full time (I don't recommend this if you enjoy any semblance of life), where I focused on machine learning techniques in finance and the index effect.
 In my prior life, I studied chemical engineering and mathematics.

-Aside from the proprietary research I do in my day job, I have wide and varied academic interests in portfolio construction, empirical asset pricing, and a soft spot for the index effect.
+Aside from the research I do in my day job, I have wide and varied interests in portfolio construction/optimization, challenging established empirical results, and a soft spot for flow-based effects.
 Go [here](/research/) to read more.

 ### Career stuff I've done
 * 2024 - current: Sovereign wealth fund, UAE